 In addition to the drawing activities at The Artistry House, I devised and led a series of group walking activities for The Big Draw and Preston Arts Festivals, in association with The Friends of Winckley Square.
 These walks meandered through Avenham and Miller Parks in the centre of Preston, during October 2019.
 On each walk a sequence of perceptual exercises took place at different locations and introduced creative techniques to tune in to and be inspired by the surroundings, particularly ephemeral atmosphere and sensory qualities.

 Slowing down and getting into the right state of mind and body…

 The haiku writing exercise continued at different locations: at the cut grass circle, along the river, around the fountain and in the bandstand.

 Bringing awareness to the present moment has been shown to improve mental health and physical wellbeing.
 It can be especially helpful for those feeling weighed down by the past, or fearful of the future.
-Becoming more aware of and in touch with surroundings can aid feelings of calm, connection and balance.
+Becoming more in touch with surroundings can aid feelings of calm, connection and balance.

-On one of the walks we made graphite drawings, rubbings and interpretations of atmosphere, using pre-prepared templates to aid composition.
-We then compiled all the drawings using magnets onto the side of the old iron bridge.
+We then compiled all the drawings using magnets onto the side of the old iron bridge: